 Using hashtags are an easy way to get your posts discovered by new users and it expands your reach to other communities and audiences.
 The more targeted your hashtag strategy is, the more engagement, followers, and website clicks you’ll receive.

 We have certainly found this to be true on our School of Marketing Instagram (@somarketinghq).
-We launched our page last Monday and already have over 127 followers and on our most recent post, managed to get over 55 likes.
+We managed to get over 127 followers within 2 weeks of launching our feed and one of our most posts managed to get over 55 likes.
 This is all off the back of using relevant hashtags for our industry.

 There are hashtag tools that can allow you to find the right hashtags for your post.
 But these won’t be the complete solution for you as they are not curated explicitly for your company.
 The best solution is to create your own hashtag list and curate the hashtags that work best for you.